Guidelines for Authors

 Manuscript language and ethical compliance

-Please note the following requirements for the Short Note: Short notes should be less of 3000 words long, including no more that 4 figures and/or tables.
+Please note the following requirements for the Short notes: they should be less than 3000 words long, including no more than 4 figures and/or tables.
 They should present concise, urgent and timely information on emergent topics.
 An abstract is not required.

-Page 1: title of the contribution, full given name(s) and surname(s) of the author(s), mail address(es) and e-mail address for corresponding author, up to six key words, a condensed running head, number of tables and figures.
+Page 1: Title of the contribution, full given name(s) and surname(s) of the author(s), mail address(es) and e-mail address for the corresponding author, up to six key words, a condensed running head, number of tables and figures.

 Page 2: abstract (between 350-400 words).

 The body of the text beginning on page 3 should be organized as follows:

 Particular attention should be taken to ensure that manuscripts exactly adhere to the journal style.
 In particular, take into account the following notes: